 Student Affairs staff want to provide an atmosphere and a forum through which a non-academically related complaint or grievance can be pursued by any currently enrolled UHV student.
-Students may meet informally with the Director of Student Life and Services regarding a non-academic grievance or complaint.
+Students may meet informally with the Senior Director of Student Services & Judicial Affairs regarding a non-academic grievance or complaint.
 It is hoped that most grievances will be resolved at this level.
 However, if after exhausting the informal options for resolving a grievance, a student still believes that a satisfactory resolution has not been reached, the student may file a formal non-academic grievance under the guidelines listed below.

 Complaints or grievances regarding student organizations should proceed through the appropriate student organization, appeals/grievance process.
 Each student organization’s bylaws describe appropriate processes/procedures for that organization.
-If students have issues with student organization processes/procedures, they should refer to the appropriate student organization bylaws in the Student Organizations Handbook.
+If students have issues with student organization processes/procedures, they may appeal them in writing to the Senior Director of Student Services & Judicial Affairs.

 Formal Grievance Procedure

-Formal grievances can be made on-line at www.uhv.edu/complaints.
+Formal grievances can be made on-line.
 Submissions will be forwarded to the appropriate area.
 If the student and the area involved can reach a mutually agreeable resolution, the grievance will not be forwarded to the grievance committee.